bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 $ python service.py
 ```

-And so it will start the server defined by `app` and expose the `/iris/v1/score` route that is being handled by `score()` (note that this process has no scheduled end).
+And so it will start the server defined by `app` and expose the `/iris/v1/score` route that is being handled by `score()`.
+Note, that this process has no scheduled end and the stage will be kept up-and-running until it is re-deployed or [deleted](user_guide.md#deleting-redundant-service-deployments).

 The `requirements.txt` file lists the 3rd party Python packages that will be Pip-installed on the Bodywork container, as required to run `service.py`.
 In this example we have,